anthonyradose/portfolio/README.md

 [Portfolio](https://anthonyradose.github.io/portfolio)

 My portfolio that contains all my contact info, an about-me, and links to my projects.
-It was made using HTML, CSS, and Bootstrap.
+It was made using HTML, CSS, Bootstrap and JS.

 <hr>